j256/simplejmx/README.txt

-This package provides some classes to help with the publishing of objects using JMX.
+This package provides some Java classes to help with the publishing of objects using JMX.

 For more information, visit the home page:
 	http://256.com/sources/simplejmx/